EU ADVANCED SIGNATURE ATTACHMENT for DOCUSIGN SIGNATURE

-This Service Attachment was last updated on December 15, 2016.
+Service Attachment revision date: March 15, 2018.
 Unless otherwise defined in this Service Attachment, capitalized terms will have the meaning given to them in the Agreement.

-“Delegated Registration Authority” (or “DRA”) means any entity expressly designated by the RA (Customer) in order to perform all or part of RA tasks in accordance with the applicable CP and Registration Policy.
+“Delegated Registration Authority” (or “DRA”) means any entity expressly designated by the RA in order to perform all or part of RA tasks in accordance with the applicable Certificate Policy and Registration Policy.

-“DocuSign France” means DocuSign France SAS an Affiliate of DocuSign, Inc.
+“DocuSign France” means DocuSign France SAS, an Affiliate of DocuSign.

-“DocuSign Signature” means DocuSign France’s Affiliate, DocuSign, Inc.’s on-demand electronic signature service, which provides online display, certified delivery, acknowledgement, electronic signature, and storage services for eDocuments via the Internet.
+“DocuSign Signature” means DocuSign’s on-demand electronic signature service, which provides online display, certified delivery, acknowledgement, electronic signature, and storage services for eDocuments via the Internet.

 “eIDAS” means EU Regulation No. 910/2014.

-“Private Key” means a mathematical key that is secret that is uniquely contained within a Device and remotely activated by the Signer to sign eDocuments.
-In the context of the Service, the Private Keys are generated for the only purpose of a single transaction and are erased after the completion of the said transaction.
+“Private Key” means a mathematical key that is secret and that is uniquely contained within a device and remotely activated by the Signer to sign eDocuments.
+In the context of the Service, the Private Keys are generated for the only purpose of a single transaction and are erased after the completion of such transaction.

-“Registration Authority” (or “RA”) means the entity (here, Customer) in contractual relationship with the CA to register requests for issuance, renewal or revoking of Certificates, and to validate or reject them.
-The RA applies Signer identification and authentication procedures in accordance with the rules and practices defined in the Certificate Policy(cies).
+“Registration Authority” (or “RA”) means the entity in a contractual relationship with the CA to register requests for issuance, renewal, or revoking of Certificates, and to validate or reject them.
+The RA applies Signer identification and authentication procedures in accordance with the rules and practices defined in the Certificate Policy(ies).
 For the purposes herein, the RA is Customer.

-“Registration Policy” means the procedures and rules defined and implemented by the Registration Authority (the Customer) in order to identify and authenticate Signers, to verify and store supporting documents for Signers registration and to register requests to issue, renew and revoke Signer Certificates.
+“Registration Policy” means the procedures and rules defined and implemented by the Registration Authority in order to identify and authenticate Signers, to verify and store supporting documents for Signers’ registration, and to register requests to issue, renew, and revoke Signer Certificates.

-“Service” means the DocuSign EU Advanced Signature service provided to the Customer by DocuSign France as trust service provider to offer Signers a service via the DocuSign Signature application to electronically sign eDocuments.
+“Service” means the DocuSign EU Advanced Signature service provided to the Customer by DocuSign France as trust service provider to offer Signers a service via DocuSign Signature to electronically sign eDocuments.

-“Signer(s)” (or “Signatory”) mean(s) any individual who sign the eDocument(s) presented thereto after giving his/her/their consent according the Consent Protocol.
+“Signer(s)” (or “Signatory”) means any individual who signs the eDocument(s) presented thereto after giving consent in accordance with the Service consent protocol.

-“Signer Identity” means the personal data (such as name(s), email address, telephone number) identifying the Signer(s) which are collected and defined by the Customer on the Service within DocuSign Signature.
+“Signer Identity” means the personal data (such as names, email addresses, telephone numbers) identifying the Signers that are collected and defined by the Customer on the Service within DocuSign Signature.

 2. EU ADVANCED SIGNATURE.

-2.1 The parties acknowledge and agree that: (a) DocuSign’s Affiliate, DocuSign France, is a “trust service provider” for the purpose of providing a Certificate under the Service and related certification services under eIDAS; and (b) where Customer contracts with DocuSign for the provision of a Certificate under the Service and related certification services, DocuSign is authorized to act as an agent for and on behalf of DocuSign France for the purpose of contracting with Customer while DocuSign France is the entity providing the actual delivery of any Certificate under the Service, and (c) the use of the Certificate under the Service is conditional upon Customer adhering to the terms of this Service Attachment.
+2.1 The parties acknowledge and agree that: (a) DocuSign France is a “trust service provider” for the purpose of providing Certificates under the Service; and (b) where Customer contracts with DocuSign for the provision of a Certificate under the Service and related certification services, DocuSign is authorized to act as an agent for and on behalf of DocuSign France for the purpose of contracting with Customer while DocuSign France is the entity providing the actual delivery of any Certificate under the Service; and (c) the use of the Certificate under the Service is conditional upon Customer adhering to the terms of this Service Attachment.

 2.2 During the Term and subject to the terms and conditions of the Agreement, Customer will have the right to send eDocuments to Signers to be signed with the Service via the DocuSign Signature application.
-The right to use the DocuSign EU Advanced Signature Service is limited to Authorized Users, and Customer may not resell or otherwise provide or assist with the provision of the Service for the benefit of another party or as a part of a service Customer offers to third parties or as a sublicensed or service bureau arrangement.
+The right to use the Service is limited to Authorized Users, and Customer may not resell or otherwise provide or assist with the provision of the Service: (a) for the benefit of another party; (b) as a part of a service Customer offers to third parties; or (c) as a sublicensed or service bureau arrangement.

 2.3 Certificate Policies.
-Customer acknowledges and agrees it has been or hereby is fully informed by DocuSign France (or DocuSign) that:
+Customer acknowledges and agrees it has been or hereby is fully informed by DocuSign that:

-(a) the Service is based on DocuSign France’s applicable Certificate Policies (CP);
+(a) the Service is based on DocuSign France’s applicable Certificate Policies;

-(b) that those policies constitute essential commitments from DocuSign France and its delegated Registration Authorities to any third party relying on the Service;
+(b) that the Certificate Policies constitute essential commitments from DocuSign France and its delegated Registration Authorities to any third party relying on the Service;

-(c) that those policies have been made available to Customer before the beginning of the Service and can be accessed on DocuSign’s website, https://www.opentrust.com/pc; and
+(c) that the Certificate Policies have been or will be made available to Customer before the Order Start Date of the Service and can be accessed on DocuSign’s website, https://www.docusign.fr/societe/certification-policies; and

-(d) that without limiting other provisions of this Agreement, these terms and conditions contain the essential commitments deriving from those policies and are applicable to both Customer and DocuSign France in the context of the use of the Service.
+(d) that without limiting other provisions of the Agreement, these terms and conditions contain the essential commitments deriving from the Certificate Policies and are applicable to both Customer and DocuSign France in the context of the use of the Service.